Assassination of Admiral Coligny: Investigation

 On the morning of 23 August, Ambroise Paré the famed surgeon came to dress Coligny's wounds.
 His assessment was that the wound was unlikely to get worse, and that no amputation would be required.
 The Protestants around Coligny were still debating how to proceed, the Vidame de Chartres made the call to depart Paris, no longer able to tolerate the hostile atmosphere.
-The majority however, won over by the kings earnest good faith, decided it was safe to remain.
+The majority however, won over by the king's earnest good faith, decided it was safe to remain.

 Meanwhile, at court, de Thou and a Protestant named Cavaignes reported their initial findings to the king and his mother.
 They had interviewed a footman and a servant from the house where the shot was taken.
 They reported that the sieur de Chailly had entrusted the arquebusier to their care the day before.
 Chailly was superintendent of affairs for the Duke of Guise.
 Charles ordered the arrest of Chailly, however the Guise ensured that he was able to leave town.
 The queen calmed Charles, arguing it was natural for a son to desire to avenge the killing of his father.

 The duke of Guise, having previously quarrelled with the king decided to leave Paris before noon, but curiously did not actually leave the city.
 Carroll speculates this is because he realised doing so would be an admission of guilt.
 Making a show of heading to the gate he retreated covertly to his residence.

 Anjou's troops

 As the morning came to an end two Protestants, Téligny and Cornaton asked to be received by the king.
-They brought to the kings attention the agitation of the population, and requested an armed guard be provided for Coligny.
+They brought to the king's attention the agitation of the population, and requested an armed guard be provided for Coligny.
 The king expressed shock that people would be agitating in the streets, as he had demanded the populace be disarmed.
 At this point Anjou intervened, offering a guard of 50 arquebusiers to be provided for the house.
 However the men would be chosen for their militant Catholism, with Cosseins as captain, who detested Coligny.
 Téligny, knowing of Cosseins reputation, quietly murmured that 6 archers would be sufficient for the needs, but he accepted the offer regardless as it was impossible to refuse.
 The king of Navarre volunteered to send some of his Swiss guard for Coligny's residence.
 The king was pleased Coligny was now well guarded.